SoftUni-Internal/interactive-content/EN/00-Exam/01-Santas-Bag.md

 System.out.println(bag.count()); // 2
 System.out.println(bag.report());

-// Black bag contains:
+// black bag contains:
 // Present Doll (0.40) for a girl
 // Present Train (2.00) for a boy
 ```

 ## Submission
 Submit **single .zip file**, containing **christmas package, with the classes inside (Present, Bag and the Main class)**, there is no specific content required inside the Main class e. g. you can do any kind of local testing of you program there.
-However there should be **main(String[] args)** method inside.
+However there should be **main** method inside.

 [/task-description]
 [tests]